Place : Bihar

 Also known as the Himachali Dham thali, Himachal is the land of peace and serenity.
 The cuisines of this place depicts the same as well.
 The traditional Himachali Dham Thali, which has its own 1000 years old history has lavish items to savour.
 Smoked cooking with no onions and garlic are a speciality of this region.
 It includes Patore (colocasia leaf fry), Rajma Madra (kidney beans curry), Aktori (buckwheat leaves pancake), Trout fish (fish curry), Kaale Channe ka Khatta (lentil served with rice), Mathri Choware (lentils and spinach mix), Khatta Murg (tangy chicken curry), and Chaa Gosht (lamb in thick yogurt gravy).
 Sweet dish includes Mittha, a rice dessert, well decorated with raisins, fruits and nuts.

 Food is an inevitable part of our existence and good food makes life much more bountiful.
-These thalis will serve the similar purpose of not just satisfying the hungry tummy, but also will comfort the hungry, restless, food loving soul.
+These Indian thalis will serve the similar purpose of not just satisfying the hungry tummy, but also will comfort the hungry, restless, food-loving soul.